Courage Kenny Rehabilitation Institute

 People who have experienced a central nervous system injury or disease may benefit from the NESS L300.

-Sister Kenny Rehabilitation Institute has a long history of conducting innovative research.
-The Sister Kenny Research Center serves as a learning laboratory for innovations in rehabilitative care and treatment with the ultimate goal of optimizing the care and service to patients at the Sister Kenny Rehabilitation Institute.
+Courage Kenny Rehabilitation Institute has a long history of conducting innovative research.
+The Courage Kenny Research Center serves as a learning laboratory for innovations in rehabilitative care and treatment with the ultimate goal of optimizing the care and service to patients at the Courage Kenny Rehabilitation Institute.

 Reviewed by: Matt White, OTR/L, instructor scientist